hiperwalk/hiperwalk/docs/install/index.rst

 =======

 Hiperwalk offers multiple installation paths depending on your requirements.
-You can install Hiperwalk locally without High-Performance Computing (HPC) support, or opt for a Docker-based installation that includes HPC capabilities.
+You can install Hiperwalk without High-Performance Computing (HPC) support, or opt for a Docker-based installation that includes HPC capabilities.
 Additionally, developers interested in enabling HPC features must install several prerequisites.